-$^{^7}$ The requirements for the PER demand and generation of renewable energy were first introduced in 2015.
-As an alternative to these two criteria, evidence for the Passive House Classic Standard can continue to be provided in a transitional phase by proving compliance with the previous requirement for the non-renewable primary energy demand (PE) of $Q_P \le 38.04 \text{ kBTU/(ft}^2\text{yr})$.
-PHI may specify other national values based on national primary energy factors.
+$^{^8}$ The requirements for the PER demand and generation of renewable energy were first introduced in 2015.
+As an alternative to these two criteria, evidence for the Passive House Classic Standard can continue to be provided in the transitional phase by proving compliance with the previous requirement for the non-renewable primary energy demand (PE) of $Q_P \le 120 \text{ kWh/(m}^2 a)$.
 The desired verification method can be selected in the PHPP worksheet "Verification".
-The primary energy factor profile 1 in the PHPP should be used.
+The primary energy factor profile 1 in the PHPP should be used by default unless PHI has specified other national values.